 A. No, you are not expected to pay anything.
 That is why I said it sounded like a too good to be true marketing offers!
 But then you are expected not to be a burden on the host.
 You should be remembering all the time that you are at the host’s house, not in your own home and act accordingly while using any facilities.
 Though you are not expected, it’s always good to go to someone’s home with some gifts.
 Its a good practice to replace what you have used!
 Or at least keep the place better than you’ve found it.

 Q. Is that all?

 A. Not really, Couch surfing is much more amazing than this.
+Its all about cultural exchange, paying it forward, spreading the kindness and so on.
 So just register, experience it, get addicted to it, spread the love, be a better person, surf at some nearby couch, host someone, attend some CS meet, travel more, live more, because To Travel Is To Live!